StreamX Delivery Service

 quasar.application.instance-id=<default value is generated UUID>

-StreamX Extension provides default streamx-processing-service-consumer-default-config.
-This default config may be applied to channel by adding line mp.messaging.incoming.[channel-name].consumer-configuration=streamx-delivery-service-consumer-default-config
+StreamX Extension provides default streamx-delivery-service-consumer-default-config.
+This default config might be applied to channel by adding line:

-StreamX Extension scans your service and if there are only @Incoming methods it is treated as delivery service and default configuration is applied without any user interaction.
+StreamX Extension scans your service and if there are only @Incoming methods it is treated like a delivery service, and the default configuration is applied without any user interaction.
 For more advanced setup you can disable this behavior by setting streamx.channels.default-config.enabled to false.
 In that case you should provide all required configurations on your own.

 Delivery Function